 A Guiding Force

-Founded in 2008 by Michele Bolinger, Forever Amber Acres Animal Sanctuary (FAAAS) has operated for nearly 10 years.
+Founded in 2008 by Michele Bolinger, Forever Amber Acres Animal Sanctuary (FAAAS) has operated for more than 10 years.
 We provide refuge, rehabilitation, and permanent retirement for horses impacted by negligence and abuse.
 Our founder’s vision to one day provide Equine Assisted Psychotherapy (EAP) will officially become a reality as the organization prepares to launch our V.E.T.S.
 (Veteran’s Equine Therapy Services) program using the EAGALA therapy model www.eagala.org/military, beginning Spring 2018!
 The current equine residents and animals will continue to assist military veterans, children, and families suffering from emotional and physical challenges.
 Our organization operates for charitable purposes.
 We also collaborate with other organizations that share common goals such as:

 - Advocating for the prevention of cruelty to equines and other animals, as well as anti-horse slaughter